Brprb08/orbital-control-simulator/Physics.md

 ### 3. `CalculateDerivatives`

-The method `CalculateDerivatives` is central to the RK4 implementation.
+This is where things start to come together. `CalculateDerivatives` figures out how fast the object is moving (velocity) and how much its speed will change (acceleration).
+It combines forces from gravity, thrust, and any external factors to return a snapshot of the object’s state..
 Here’s how it works:

-#### Purpose:
-This method computes the velocity and acceleration (i.e., the "derivatives") for a given state of the object.
-It uses the current position, velocity, and any applied thrust.

 #### Steps:
 1. **Compute Gravitational Acceleration**